Alice-van-Rooyen/snakesandladders/README.md

 **This repository is published as a reference artefact.
 Please fork rather than edit directly.**

-This project is a deliberately constrained interactive system designed to model the experience of recovery rather than simulate recovery itself.
-It is not a game to be optimised or "won".

 ---

 ## Purpose

+This project is a deliberately constrained interactive system designed to model the experience of recovery rather than simulate recovery itself.

 This board isn't meant to be efficient or strategic.
-It's meant to feel like recovery.
+It is not a game to be optimised or "won".

 You can only move one step at a time.
 You can't see very far ahead.
 Sometimes progress reverses or stalls without warning.